-Extra Activitu
+Extra Activity

 Cover the tables where the children are working with newspaper or mural paper.
-Provide copies of GN 2 and glue for each child.
+Provide a copy of GN 2 and glue for each child.
 Pour salt or sand on paper plates for the children to share.

-Invite the children to put a thin layer of glue on only the gray path, then sprinkle the salt or sand over the glue.
-Show them how to gently lift the paper and tap off the excess salt or sand.
-Allow time for the path to dry.
+Tell the children that one way to pray is to meditate or think deeply in silence.
+A finger labyrinth is a tool that helps a person focus.
+For each child, put a thin layer of white glue on only the gray area of the labyrinth.
+Have the children sprinkle the salt or sand over the glue.
+Show them how to lift the paper gently and tap off the excess salt or sand.
+Allow time for the labyrinth to dry.